Check it out, one of the questions I get a lot is

 - A visual proof in front of your eyes: ✅

-My course gives you small, bite-sized nuggets of information and practice tasks that move you forward incrementally (without wearing you out along the way!).
+My Music Theory course gives you small, bite-sized nuggets of information and practice tasks that move you forward incrementally (without wearing you out along the way!).
 It just makes sense that “doing the doable” is going to be much more effective than “trying and failing” to complete tasks that are too difficult or time consuming.

 So get your calendar and markers ready to go in your music room.